Table of Contents

 A new BOLD white design isn’t the only thing that makes the Quest 2 stand out from its all-black predecessor …

-Upgraded Screen for a Better VR Experience
+Oculus Quest 2 has an Upgraded Screen for a better VR experience

 First and foremost, let’s look at the upgrades you get.
 The Quest 2 has a much sharper LCD screen, with a resolution of 1832 x 1920 pixels per eye, as opposed to 1440 x 1600 on the Quest 1.
 Although the original was acclaimed for its use of OLED (rare at the time for VR headsets), the Oculus 2 deviates from this and instead uses individual LCD panels for each eye.